aikatz/sketch-city/docs/labs/lab2.md

 Oscilloscope:
 <div style="text-align:center"> <img src="../pictures/lab2/oscilloscopeTest.jpg"/> </div>

-With the function generator working properly, it was time to test the FFT algorithm provided by the Arduino Library ```c <FFT.h> ```.
+With the function generator working properly, it was time to test the FFT algorithm provided by the Arduino Library `<FFT.h> `.
 Before assembling the circuit together, we had to do some work to figure out where our 660Hz frequency would fall inside the output from the FFT.

 ### Testing the circuit with a 660 Hz tone